-Jean-loup Gailly Mark Adler jloup@gzip.org madler@alumni.caltech.edu
+Jean-loup Gailly Mark Adler jloup@gzip.org madler@alumni.caltech.edu distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

-If you use the zlib library in a product, we would appreciate not receiving lengthy legal documents to sign.
+If you use the zlib library in a product, we would appreciate \not\ receiving lengthy legal documents to sign.
 The sources are provided for free but without warranty of any kind.
 The library has been entirely written by Jean-loup Gailly and Mark Adler; it does not include third-party code.